 A $0$-strong solution is simply called a \mydef{strong solution}.
-We denote the set of $\varepsilon$-strong (resp. the set of strong) solutions a VI $(\set, \vioperset)$ by $\svi[\varepsilon](\set, \vioperset)$ (resp. $\svi(\set, \vioperset)$). \end{definition} \fi
+We denote the set of $\varepsilon$-strong (resp.\ the set of strong) solutions a VI $(\set, \vioperset)$ by $\svi[\varepsilon](\set, \vioperset)$ (resp.\ $\svi(\set, \vioperset)$). \end{definition} \fi

-Strong solutions can be shown to exist in a broad of class known as continuous.
-A \mydef{continuous} VI is a VI $(\set, \vioperset)$ s.t. $\set$ is non-empty, compact, and convex, and $\vioperset$ is upper hemcontinuous, non-empty-, compact-, and convex-valued.
-The proof of existence of a strong solution in continuous VIs relies on a fixed-point argument applied to a mapping whose fixed points correspond to strong solutions of the VI, whose fixed points can in turn be shown to exist by the Glicksberg-Kakutani fixed point theorem.
-We refer the reader to Theorem 2.2.1 of \citet{facchinei2003finite} for a reference.
+Strong solutions are known to exist in a broad of class of VIs known as continuous.
+A \mydef{continuous} VI is a VI $(\set, \vioperset)$ s.t.\ $\set$ is non-empty, compact, and convex and $\vioperset$ is upper hemicontinuous, non-empty-, compact-, and convex-valued.
+One can establish the existence of a strong solution in a continuous VI by defining a mapping whose fixed points correspond to the strong solutions of the VI, and then invoking the Glicksberg-Kakutani fixed point theorem.
+We refer the reader to Theorem 2.2.1 of \citet{facchinei2003finite}.